mttgll/ALE/README.md

 ### **To be safe, please keep a backup of your log files.**

+### ALE only parses ACT logs.
+It does not create logs.
+ACT must be running in order for logs to be created and recorded.

 ## Usage

 1. Check or uncheck which channels to include or exclude.